tarantool/crud/README.md

 })
 ```

-The batch method uses `vshard.router:map_callrw()` with its `bucket_ids`
-option.
-Vshard resolves and groups the buckets, performs the Ref and Map
-stages in parallel on the affected replica sets, and refreshes stale routes
-before the target functions start.
-The storage dispatcher additionally holds
-a write reference for each declared bucket while processing its calls.
-Thus a
-client timeout cannot let that bucket move on that storage while a target
-function is still running.
-This local reference is not transferred to a new
+Batch calls are sent concurrently to the affected replica sets.
+Calls handled
-master during failover.
-Calls handled by one storage run sequentially.
-Calls
-for the same bucket preserve input order; relative execution order between
+by one storage run sequentially.
+Calls for the same bucket preserve input
-different buckets is not guaranteed.
+order; relative execution order between different buckets is not guaranteed.
+A client timeout does not cancel a running function.
+A function that keeps
+running can delay movement of its declared bucket on that storage.

 On success, the method returns `result.results` in input order.
 Every item
 contains exactly one of `returns` or `error`; a target function error does not
 stop the remaining calls.
-An infrastructure error in the Ref or Map stage is
+An infrastructure error while dispatching calls or
-returned as a top-level `nil, err`; partial results from other replica sets are
+collecting responses is returned as a top-level `nil, err`; partial results
-not returned.
+from other replica sets are not returned.

 Stored functions manage their own local transactions.
 The batch is not a
 distributed transaction and successful calls are not rolled back when another
 item fails.
 If a function returns with an open transaction, CRUD rolls it back
 and reports an error for that item.
 If transaction cleanup fails and a
-transaction remains open, the dispatcher stops before the next item.
+transaction remains open, execution on that storage stops before the next item.

-CRUD does not add retries of a target function.
-Vshard may refresh a route or
+CRUD does not automatically retry a target function after an ambiguous
-repeat the Ref stage before a target starts, but it does not repeat the target
-after an ambiguous Map or transport error.
+completion or transport error.
 Error field
 `may_have_side_effects` is `false` only when CRUD knows that the target did not
 start, for example after argument validation, missing or non-persistent
 registration, or rejected routing metadata.
 Exceptions from invoking the